Week 4: Genome Analytics

 Make a conda environment with pycirclize and ipykernel

-We will often analyse the results of our piplines extensively in a jupyter notebook as it allows us to seamlessly execute code, create visualizations, and provide text annotations in the same place.
+We will often analyse the results of our pipelines extensively in a jupyter notebook as it allows us to seamlessly execute code, create visualizations, and provide text annotations in the same place.
 With larger projects and complicated analyses, we may often require many different software packages while working in our notebooks and it is incredibly easy for these notebooks to become unorganized jumbled messes of different packages.
 In the interest of reproducibility, we will directly create a conda environment that contains all of the software we require for our notebooks in the style we have been using in this class.
 This way if we ever needed to share the work done in these notebooks, we can simply provide the environment and the actual notebook separately.

 With the Jupyter extension in VSCode, we can directly work with jupyter notebooks and also run these notebooks with specific conda environments active.
 The IPyKernel package will allow us to launch a python process as a kernel and execute code against a jupyter notebook.
 Kernels are simply programming language specific processes that run independently and interact with jupyter.